LionelDraghi/ArchiCheck/docs/index.md

 Run ArchiCheck that way :
 `archicheck -I My_Src_Dir My_Architecture.txt`

-and it will for example checks that pkg_3 (in the lower layer) is not using pkg_2 (in the upper layer).
+It will check that the code comply with your architecture.

-And that's it!
+For example, here, it will check that pkg_3 or pkg_4 (in the lower layer) are not using pkg_1 or pkg_2 (in the upper layer).

 Further readings